metatutu/clinicbees_docs/reference/commands_sys.md

 **Description**

-List all users and their roles.
+List users and their roles.

 **Syntax**
 ```text